 The Maximal frowned.
 "Obvious, isn't it?
-The killer didn't want people to know he'd killed."
+The killer didn't want people to know they'd killed."

 Dinobot set the small computer on the makeshift table near Crossbolt's head and attached the cable to it.
 "I know that, vermin," he growled in annoyance.
-"Why would he not want it known?"
+"Why would they not want it known?"

 Dinobot schooled his expression and shook his head.
 "I can understand how it can sometimes be ... prudent for the assassin to remain anonymous but to hide the deed entirely is cowardly."

 "I'll remember to paint 'Rattrap Did It' across your shell when I ...
 You again?"
 The latter was directed at Terrorsaur who had just walked in with Waspinator in tow.
 His hair was down and strangely ropey and she had her long coat again.
 Dinobot arched an eyebrow when the flyers came in but didn't say anything.
 The question was plain: Who let you back in here?

 "Tigatron and Airazor kicked us back in, so we're going to take over the cargo lift," said Terrorsaur with as much defiance as he could for someone admitting he'd been pushed around, then narrowed his eyes at Rattrap.
 "If that's allowed."

 Dinobot waved the Predacons past and they vanished down the large elevator.
 "You gotta stop lettin' the Preds climb all over the evidence," said Rattrap.

 The temperature dropped a few degrees as a breeze from the open shaft found its way up into the cargo bay.
 Rattrap huddled into himself, glared briefly at the open lift, then made a noise that dismissed both Predacons and Dinobot's defence of them.
 "You actually find anything in all your stompin' around?"